 Obtaining a home loan out of state may not be as easy as it would be if you were purchasing a home in the same state as your current home.
 However, there’s no need to get discouraged—just know that things might take a little longer.

 2. Work with the Right Real Estate Agent for You

 When buying a home in another state, it's essential to do your research.
 Go online and read about different cities and neighborhoods.
-Search online listings of homes to become familiar with the different agents that specialize in the local neighborhoods; it's not a bad idea to email a few of them.
-Most agents will send you listings each week so you know when new houses hit the market.
-When searching online, make sure you are specific with your key words (example: put buyer's agent downtown Los Angeles rather than real estate agent in LA).
+Search online listings of homes as well as for an experienced Real Estate Agent who specializes in the local neighborhoods.
+Once you reach out to them, most Real Estate Agents will send you listings each week, so you know when new houses hit the market.
+When searching online, make sure you are specific with your keywords.
+For instance, search "buyer's agent downtown Los Angeles" rather than "Real Estate Agent in LA".

 3. Ask Friends and Family Their Thoughts